terrynini/CTF-writeup/SECCON-2018-quals/README.md

 What's more, we can do the time base SQL injection.

-This part was done by kaibor,my teamate.
+This part was done by [kaibro](https://github.com/w181496), my teamate.

 1. leak first db : `shooter_staging`